 Clearly the proponents of this project and others are finding some activities will require more funding or a different approach.
 More planning is needed to budget long-term maintenance and repair, with appropriate consideration for the impacts of wild fires or other unscheduled events.

 199206103 - Albeni Falls Wildlife Mitigation-Idaho Department of Fish and Game (IDFG)

+- View summary in Box

-- View summary in Box - Background info in Taurus: Project overview | Reports | Past reviews
+- View response summary in Box

+- Background info in Taurus: Project overview | Reports | Past reviews

 Project proponent: Idaho Department of Fish and Game (IDFG)